 How it works

 When the user turns the knob to the right, it will light candles.
 The further the user turns the knob, the more candles are lit.
 The same principle counts backwards.
 The further the user turns the knob left, the more light will be dimmed by extinguishing more candles.

 Candles are lit and extinguished in random.
 The lamp will automatically ignite new candles if the candles run out of wax and if they are available.
 The lamp checks if it needs to ignite a new candle by measuring the weight of each candle.
 In case the lamp runs out of full candles it will sense when the user puts a new candle in one of its sockets, and will immediately ignite the new candles to the amount set by the knob.

 How it is made

-During the making of this lamp, the geography of the movements determined the way the mechanics where designed, where the size of these mechanics set the limits of the visual design.
+During the making of this lamp, the choreography of the movements determined the way the mechanics where designed, as to where the size of these mechanics set the limits of the visual design.

 Making the mechanics, I mainly used CAD and the laser cutter.
 For the outside, I almost used every tool in the wood workshop and the metal lath for the knob.
 The intelligence is implemented using the Arduino platform.